Private practice: everything you need to know

 Does a car need anything special for me to practise driving in it?

-As long as the car is in good, safe working order, all you need physically is L-plates front and back.
-You don't need the little extra mirror your instructor probably has and you don't need dual controls.
-Trying to convince your mum she should fit her new Mini with dual controls might not go down too well.
+The car needs to be in good, safe working order, but all you need physically is L-plates on the front and back.
+You don't need the little extra mirror your instructor probably has, and you don't need dual controls.
+Trying to convince your mum she should fit her new Mini with dual controls might not go down too well either.

 How much private practice should I have?